Kirari04/videocms-docs/docs/guide/get-started.md

 Replace the Values of `JwtSecretKey` and `JwtUploadSecretKey` with a random string that can be up to 512 characters.

+Replace the Value of `BaseUrl` to the url of your server.

 Make sure to save the changes using the **save button** at the bottom of the page.

 > Make the keys of 32 or longer length so its more difficult to guess.